rd--/blksc3/md/glossary.md

 ## Scalable Vector Graphics

-Scalable Vector Graphics (Ferraiolo 2001) is a vector image format for defining two-dimensional graphics.
+Scalable Vector Graphics [@Ferraiolo2001a] is a vector image format for defining two-dimensional graphics.
 The workspace can be saved as a Scalable Vector Graphics file.

 <!--